olebole/irafdoc/doc/tv.imedit.rst

   of an aperture.
 The shape of the aperture, circular or square, is specified by the <i>aperture</i> parameter and the radius (or half the edge of a square) is specified by the <i>radius</i> parameter.
   The radius may be zero to select a single pixel.
-The keys <tt>'+'</tt> and
+The keys <span style="font-family: monospace;">'+'</span> and
-  <tt>'-'</tt> may be used to quickly increment or decrement the current radius.
+  <span style="font-family: monospace;">'-'</span> may be used to quickly increment or decrement the current radius.
   The two keystroke commands either define the corners of a rectangular region or the endpoints of a line.